 Damian plans to help April cross over and be done with her.
 Being assigned as her trainer is the last thing he needs.
-She's stubborn and strong-willed, and she's ignited a fire in his soul he didn't think could ever burn again.
+She's sassy and strong-willed, and she's ignited a fire in his soul he didn't think could ever burn again.

 What Readers Are Saying:

 "I think this is the very first time I've read a book with angels in it that didn't involve battles with demons.
 It was actually refreshing to see the conflict arise that had nothing to do with "evil" as much as the struggles with the basic human condition...
 If you're a romance fan who likes angel themed stories, this one is for you!" ~Up Till Dawn Book Blog

 "Definitely an interesting story, and one that I’ve never truly encountered before.
 The story pulls you in at the beginning and has an exciting end." ~Romance Novels for the Beach

 "If there is such a thing as the Guardian Angels described here, heaven help us, they are awesome...Lovely story, characters are fantastic" ~EskieMama & Dragon Lady Reads

 "Whew!
 Love the tension between April and Damian!
 The concept of the variant realms is compelling.
 A transcendental experience that is truly engaging." ~Amazon Customer

 "There was suspense and intrigue as well as racy romance scenes that made for quick, fun, guilty pleasure reading." ~Amazon Customer

 "I LOVED this book!
 I fell in love with the characters and the story!
 It's fantastic!" ~Amazon Customer